alirezaniki/EQLoc/README.md

 EQLoc
 -----

-An automated P-phase Picking Procedure and a Grid-Search based Method to locate (local) events.
+An automated P-phase Picking Procedure and a Grid-Search and inversion based Method to locate (local) events.

 Requirements
 ------------